African Americans in Florida: History

+Spanish admiral, explorer and conquistador Pedro Menéndez de Avilés brought African slaves to St. Augustine, Florida.

+Juan Garrido, a Spanish explorer of Kongo descent, was the first Black individual to visit Florida and served under Juan Ponce de León on behalf of the Spanish Crown.

+Old Slave Market, St. Augustine, a slave market where African slaves were sold.

 The history of African Americans in Florida can be divided into several eras, the dates varying by location: 1) Slavery until 1865.
 A few slaves had been freed, but were never free from the threat of being again enslaved.
 2) The Seminole Wars.
 From the years of 1816 through 1858, Black Seminoles along with their Native Seminole allies fought a series of three wars, known as the Seminole Wars with the United States.
 Black Seminoles are the descendants of mostly Gullah-Geechee and Native Seminole ancestry, though general Black American ancestry is also present.
 3) Reconstruction after the American Civil War.
 3) Remainder of 19th century.
 4) Terrorist activity against African Americans.
 5) Civil Rights Era.
 5) Late 20th-21st century.

 The history of Black people in Florida dates back to the pre-American period, beginning with the arrival of Congolese-Spanish conquistador Juan Garrido in 1513, the enslaved Afro-Spanish explorer Estevanico in 1528, and the landing of free and African enslaved persons at Mission Nombre de Dios in the future St. Augustine, Florida in 1565.

 The first Black city in the state came in the latter region when a military outpost of free Black settlers was established at Fort Mose when the Black population became numerous in St Augustine.
 The uptick was largely due to fugitive slaves from British colonies in North America to Spanish Florida where they were promised freedom in exchange for military service and conversion to Catholicism.